sybrew/the-seo-framework/readme.txt

 		* For class `\The_SEO_Framework\Load` (callable via `tsf()` and `the_seo_framework()`):
 			* **Methods added:**
 				* `detect_multilingual_plugins()`
-			* **Methods ennobled:** This means that the methods are now part of the legacy API and will be maintained forevermore.
+			* **Methods ennobled:** These are now part of the legacy API and will be maintained indefinitely.
 				* `get_option()`
 				* `get_options()`
 				* `update_option()`